aFiengo/pizzaTest-API/README.md

   - A topping
   - A pizza

-## Technologies Used
+## Technologies & Design Patterns Used

 - .NET 6
-- EF Core 7
+- EF Core 7:
   - Database First
 - Layered Architecture
-- OOP Design Patterns
+- Design Patterns:
   - Repository Pattern
   - Unit of Work
-  - Generics
   - Template Pattern
-  - Dependency Injection

 ## How to Use